 In the euro area, this issue may be exacerbated.
-The ECB pursues price stability for the euro area average, which implies that monetary policy alone may not entirely fit national cyclical needs.
-To take the aftermath of the GFC and sovereign debt crisis, while for some countries, the ECB's policy may be regarded as insufficiently expansionary and too slow, in other countries it may be seen as too easy for too long.
+The ECB is committed to pursuing the mandate for the euro area as a whole, which implies that monetary policy alone may not entirely fit national cyclical needs.
+To take the aftermath of the GFC and sovereign debt crisis, while for some countries, the ECB's policy may be regarded as insufficiently expansionary and too slow, in other countries it may be seen as far too easy.
 Given populisms' national focus, this may create conflicts.
 Furthermore, the Eurosystem's large asset purchases may raise fears of distributive effects between euro area countries (be it through relative yield effects on sovereign and other bonds, be it through actual or perceived risks of financial loss or potential bailout costs).
-This was the main reason for the Eurosystem's decision to conduct the bulk of the Public Sector Purchase Programme through NCB balance sheets, with no sharing of income and risk for these assets.
+This was the main reason for the ECB Governing Council's decision to conduct the bulk of the Public Sector Purchase Programme through NCB balance sheets, with no sharing of income and risk for these assets.

 - Third, central banks' "scientific" approach to policy is at odds to populisms' tendency to neglect facts and analysis.
 As Borio (2019) puts it: independent central banks "raise the bar" for politicians who wish to pursue unsound policies.
-Most central banks prepare and publish research and analyses clearly beyond the narrow realm of money and finance, and encourage policies oriented towards long-term goals such as sustainable growth and employment ("moral suasion").
-Central banks' financial and economic education activities may be seen from the angle of educating the electorate to fall less easily for promises which are economically unrealistic. - Fourth, central banks' inherently "globalist" and "cosmopolitan" institutional nature approach may make them seem suspicious to nationalist politicians (see Rajan, 2018).
-The intellectual foundations that supported globalisation and open markets with limited government interference also favoured the idea that governments should not interfere with money and that monetary policy should therefore be delegated to technocrats with a focused mandate of keeping the value of money stable.
-As the value of an open multilateral global order is being attacked, the same may happen, with a lag, to central bank independence (see Borio, 2019).
-As with anti-globalisation, also the criticism of central bank independence and of the separation between monetary and fiscal policies may come both from the left and right-wing populism.
+Most central banks prepare and publish research and analyses clearly beyond the narrow realm of money and finance.
+They may even go one step further in encouraging policies oriented towards long-term goals such as sustainable growth and employment.
+Traditionally, such activity beyond central banks' narrow mandate has been termed "moral suasion".
+Central banks' financial and economic education activities may be seen from the angle of educating the electorate to becoming less likely the prey of promises which are economically unrealistic. - Fourth, central banks' inherently "globalist", "cosmopolitan" institutional nature and "elitist" scientific approach may make them seem suspicious to nationalist politicians (see Rajan, 2018).
+The intellectual foundations that supported globalisation and open markets with limited government interference also favored the idea that governments should not interfere with money and that monetary policy should therefore be delegated to technocrats with a focused mandate of keeping the value of money stable.
+As the value of an open multilateral global order is being questioned and attacked, the same may happen, with a lag, to central bank independence (see Borio, 2019).
+Similar to anti-globalisation movements, also the criticism of central bank independence and of the separation between monetary and fiscal policies may come both from the left and right-wing populism.

-It is important, however, to recognize that the argument can also be used in the other direction: Being internationally closely integrated institutions, central banks can help to keep countries governed by populist leaders involved in the international policy community (e.g. in various BIS fora, in the IMF, through the ESCB) and, through moral suasion and fact-based analysis, to resist forces working against an open multilateral global order.
-In the end, as pointed out in Bodea, Garriga and Higashijima (2019), whether an independent central bank can actually use its influence and voice successfully without losing independence altogether hinges on accompanying other institutional features and incentives prevailing in a given political and economic setting.
+It is important, however, to recognize that the argument can also be used in the other direction: Being internationally closely integrated institutions, central banks can contribute to keeping countries governed by populist leaders involved in the international policy community (e.g. in various BIS fora, in the IMF, through the ESCB/Eurosystem) and, through moral suasion and fact-based analysis, resist forces working against an open multilateral global order.
+As pointed out above in the work of Bodea, Garriga and Higashijima (2019), whether an independent central bank can actually use its influence and voice successfully without losing independence altogether hinges on other accompanying institutional features and incentives prevailing in a given political and economic setting.

-• Finally, populism often goes hand in hand with less transparency and weaker checks and balances; this makes transgressions into central banks' competences less likely to be detected by political opposition, and the protection (notably by the judiciary) of legal central bank independence less reliable (Goodhart and Lastra, 2018).
+Finally, populism often goes hand in hand with less transparency and weaker checks and balances; this makes transgressions into central banks' competences less likely to be detected by political opposition and the protection (notably by the judiciary) of legal central bank independence less reliable (Goodhart and Lastra, 2018).